SHG Black Point FS 1003/FS 2000

-The SHG Black Point (also known as S.H.G.
-Black Point, commonly abbreviated as Black Point, stylized in lowercase in its logo) is a second-generation home video game console that was released in 1982 by Süddeutsche Elektro-Hausgeräte GmbH & Co.
-KG (SHG for short) only in Germany for 168 Deutsche Mark (DM).
+The SHG Black Point FS 1003/FS 2000 (also known as S.H.G.
+Black Point FS 1003/FS 2000, commonly abbreviated as Black Point FS 1003/FS 2000, stylized in all-lowercase in its logo) is a first-generation PC-50x home video game console released in 1982 by Süddeutsche Elektro-Hausgeräte GmbH & Co.
+KG (SHG) only in Germany for 168 Deutsche Mark (DM).

+The console has been manufactured by Radofin (Hong Kong).

 The system comes with two detachable game controllers with one analog joystick and one fire button each.
-On the console, there are 10 buttons to select the games which came on ROM cartridges.
+On the console, there are 10 buttons to select the games which came on cartridges.
 There is also a difficulty switch, an on/off switch and a start button on the housing of the console.
 There are two models of the console: The FS-1003 and the FS-2000.
 Both models have the name SHG Black Point.

-It is the successor of the SHG Black Point Multicolor FS 1001, released in 1977.
+It is the successor of the SHG Black Point Multicolor FS 1001, released in 1977, and SHG Black Point 10 Tele Sports FS 1002.